jerome-teo/apps-script-api/README.md

 3. Sign into clasp - `npx clasp login`
     1. Choose the account that owns the sheet, go through the oauth thing
 4. Enable the Apps Script API for the account - `https://script.google.com/home/usersettings`, flip that to `on`
-5. `npm run deploy` to push the code to the apps script server
+5. `npm run build`, then `npm run deploy` to push the code to the apps script server
 6. Go back to the apps script document.
 Reload and ensure the code is present
 7. Hit the blue `Deploy` button in the top right:
     1. Ensure `Web App` is the mode